tivytonga/agcubio-game/PS4/Resources/README.txt

 Additionally, we have a basic graphing feature (F3 to toggle).
 This takes the values of cells in column A as X-variables and pairs them by row to the values of cells in column B as Y-variables, connecting the dots to form a "line."
 The basis for all of this comes from the built-in Chart class.
+Work for updating the grapher is done on a background thread.

 Focus is to remain on the Contents Textbox except in the following circumstances:
 --The menu bar is selected.